-After breakfast, departure to Pula, the largest city in Istria Country, in Croatia, situated at the southern tip of the Istria Peninsula.
-Transfer to The Brijuni Islands, one of the true jewels of Istria, situated on the outskirts of Pula’s port.
-The Group of Islands consists of two larger islands, Veli and Mali Brijun, and 12 islets.
-Since 1947, the Islands became the official summer residence of Josip Broz Tito, and it remained so until his death in 1980.
-In this period, new luxury objects were built up, and the area is also renewed for its parks, glades, and forests.
-In this period the Brijuni Islands are visited by the most prominent statesmen, and there were held and some of the historical political meetings.
-After the visit, we’ll head back to Pula, check-in at 4* hotel.
+After breakfast, departure to Pula, the largest city at the Istria Penninsula in Croatia.
+Transfer to The Brijuni Islands, one of the gems of Istria.
+This group of islands consists of two larger islands, Big and Small Brijun, and 12 islets.
+Inhabited in the prehistoric period, are particularly valued as a wonderful space in the Ancient Roman times, when, as well as in the whole of southern Istria, are popping up the mainly large country estate with luxury villas.
+Since 1947. year, the Islands became the official summer residence of Josip Broz Tito, and it remains so until his death in 1980.
+In this period, new luxury objects were built and renewed, together with parks, glades, and forests.
+In this period the Brijuni Islands were visited by the most prominent statesmen, and some of the historical political meetings were held there.
+Way back to Pula, check-in at 4* hotel.
 Dinner in a nice restaurant in the city.
 Overnight.

 Zagreb – Zagreb Airport (B), approx. 25 km

 After breakfast, check out of the hotel.
-Transfer to Zagreb Airport.
+Optional transfer to the Zagreb Airport

 - All transfers according to the program